Ossifier/PygamePlatformerEngine/README.md

 A simple 2D platformer engine written in Python/Pygame.
 Contains some souls-like elements such as stamina handling for flavor, but this logic may be removed in a future branch.

 ## TO DO:
+1. Develop the logic for how the game will handle animations for players and other entities.
-1. Perform additional testing, especially for new collision bugs and scrolling hiccups since CameraGroups have been heavily rewritten.
+2. Perform additional testing, especially for new collision bugs and scrolling hiccups since CameraGroups have been heavily rewritten.
 3. Implement a way to control sprites and animations.
 4. Tighten the current player tracking camera so that feels much smoother for the player.
 5. Start thinking about level design and zone transitions.